Andreas-Menzel/AutonomousDroneDeliverySystem/Milestones/README.md

 The development of this project is split up into multiple parts ('milestones').
 Generally one milestone needs to be finished before starting the next one.
+Some milestones can be worked on simultaneously, depending on the temperature and weather.

 ## Overview